Matt Pizzolo: HALO 8 Entertainment

-Godkiller and "Illustrated films"
+"Godkiller"

+In 2008, Pizzolo expanded Halo 8 into comic books by writing Godkiller.
+The comic book was illustrated by Anna Muckcracker and was released as limited edition print comic books at Fangoria's Weekend of Horrors, Wizard World Chicago, and WonderCon.

+Godkiller: The Illustrated Film

+DVD cover of Godkiller. (designed by Robert Anthony Jr., illustration by Anna Muckcracker Wieszczyk.)

 In February 2009, Pizzolo announced his next film would be an illustrated film called Godkiller: Walk Among Us, adapted from his graphic novel of the same name, which was illustrated by Anna Muckcracker.
 Set in the future after an economic collapse, a nuclear holy war and an alien invasion, Godkiller: Walk Among Us follows an orphan named Tommy as he searches for a new heart for his ill sister, Lucy.
 Pizzolo explained the inspiration of the story thus: "I thought it would be fun to design a new mythology for fuck-ups and misfits.
 My goal with it is to present heroes that don't behave heroically because it's their job to maintain the status quo or because they're bored and want to rescue a princess, they act heroically because they're regular misfits who are trying to do the best they can for each other in an unjust, fucked-up world."

 The illustrated film format Pizzolo developed with producer Brian Giberson for Godkiller merges sequential art with 3D CGI, motion graphics and dramatic voice performances in the style of a radio play.

 Godkiller featured performances by Lance Henriksen, Danielle Harris, Justin Pierre (singer of Motion City Soundtrack), Davey Havok (singer of AFI), Nicki Clyne, Bill Moseley, Katie Nisa, Lydia Lunch, and a musical score composed by Alec Empire and Nic Endo of Atari Teenage Riot.

 Once released, the first episodic DVD quickly established itself as its distributor's all-time fastest-selling release.